-Mr N Adams (Head of Department)
+Mr N Adams (Leader of Learning)

-The Technology and Design Department’s mission statement is committed to –
+The Technology and Design Department’s mission statement is committed to:

-- Developing activities which encourage pupils to use their imagination and be creative in their approach to tasks
+- Developing activities which encourage pupils to use their imagination and be creative in their approach to tasks.

-- Enabling pupils to build upon their own interests
+- Enabling pupils to build upon their own interests.

-- Providing opportunities for pupils to experience a sense of satisfaction and enjoyment obtained by each child producing a successful and quality product
+- Providing opportunities for pupils to experience a sense of satisfaction and enjoyment obtained by each child producing a successful and quality product.

-- Using these opportunities to build knowledge of the principles and application of the laws of science
+- Using these opportunities to build knowledge of the principles and application of the laws of science.

 Key Stage 3